Comparison

 Read guide →Comparison hub

 When shine appears, the question is not always which product is strongest.
-It is whether you need to remove oil, add coverage, refresh makeup, choose a scent, or pick a compact format that stays nearby.
+Compare whether you need to remove oil, add coverage, refresh makeup hold, choose a scent, or pick a compact format that stays nearby.

 Direct answer

-If the main problem is oil, start with blotting paper.
+If the main problem is oil, blotting paper should come first.
 It removes surface oil without adding powder, color, fragrance, or another makeup layer.
 After that, decide whether you still need powder, setting spray, concealer, or sunscreen.

 Blotting paper removes oil.
 Powder adds product.
 Tissue is a rough backup.
 Setting spray helps makeup hold after oil is managed.